Code-Dearman/Django-Capstone/README.md

 **Browser Compatablity**: The website was tested Firefox and Chrome for desktop view and Safari and Firefox for mobile view.

 **Responsiveness Testing**: I tested the responsiveness of all areas of the website on both desktop and mobile phone views.

-### Automated Testing

-_Write about automated tests or delete if unable to complete in time_

 ## Deployment